 Faces Junior Talent Management

-My youngest, Rafferty, has had quite a bit of casting success with Faces Junior, and the friendly team are great at getting the best out of the children, both during auditions and on set when they seal a job.
-Look out for Raff in the recent Changi Airport advert, and on Lego billboards all over Toys “R” Us: all thanks to Faces!
+Rafferty had quite a bit of casting success with Faces Junior.
+The friendly team were great at getting the best out of the children, both during auditions and on-set when they sealed a job.

 Hello is a friendly team dedicated to finding child (and adult) models for TV, film and editorial work.
-The office is also a casting studio and you and your child will be asked to come along for any auditions and castings they feel your child would fit the criteria for.
-My own children are all signed with Hello and they love the relaxed atmosphere (and free sweets) they get when we pop by for castings.
+The office is also a casting studio and you and your child will be asked to come along for any auditions and castings they feel your child would fit the criteria for (pandemic restrictions allowing).
+My own children were all signed with Hello and they loved the relaxed atmosphere when we popped by for castings.

-Phantom caters for children one to 13 years of age.
-The agency provides models for the fashion industry, as well as offers a full range of casting services.
-Kids have the chance of auditioning for shows, launches, exhibitions, advertorials and Phantom likes to keep an even balance of Asian, Eurasian and Caucasian models on its books.
+Phantom caters for children aged between one and 13.
+The agency provides models for the fashion industry, plus offers a full range of casting services.
+Kids can audition for shows, launches, exhibitions and advertorials.
+Phantom also likes to keep an even balance of Asian, Eurasian and Caucasian models on its books.

-As one of the leaders in the child modelling field, Impact guides its models, age three months through to 12 years, through a range of opportunities such as television commercials, event launches, fashion spreads, fashion shows and more.
-The agency also offers child modelling courses to build confidence, improve posture and develop social skills, as well as portfolio sessions so kids can experience what it really will be like to be a model.
+As one of the leaders in the child modelling field, Impact guides its models, age three months through to 12 years, through a range of opportunities.
+Those include television commercials, event launches, fashion spreads, fashion shows and more.
+The agency also offers child modelling courses to build confidence, improve posture and develop social skills, as well as portfolio sessions so kids can experience what it’s like to be a model.

 Established in 1995, Diva Models is a one-stop agency that caters for models of all ages.
-Your child could feature in anything from a fashion magazine to a TV commercial and with its strong international links, Diva has become one of the premier modelling agencies here in Singapore.
+Your child could feature in anything from a fashion magazine to a TV commercial.
+Plus, with its strong international links, Diva has become one of the premier modelling agencies here in Singapore.